 Marty Zigman

-Holding all three official certifications, Marty is regarded as the top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. He is a former Deloitte & Touche CPA and has held CTO roles.
-For over 30 years, Marty has produced leadership in ERP, CRM and eCommerce business systems.
-Contact Marty to set up a conversation.
+Holding three official certifications, Marty is widely recognized as a top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. A former Deloitte & Touche CPA and technology executive with CTO roles, he brings over 35 years of leadership in ERP, CRM, and eCommerce business systems.
+Contact Marty to engage directly.

 25 thoughts on “How to Connect NetSuite Web Services with Java

-3. this is a weird approach. do you mean i would have to set up a server, separate to NS? i work with a client who uses the documents->file cabinet for their ns relaed websie. is my customers approach all wrong? why are you doing java? i see the difference would be using ready made web services versus writing your own(and plugging the results directly to a web page).
+2. this is a weird approach. do you mean i would have to set up a server, separate to NS? i work with a client who uses the documents->file cabinet for their ns relaed websie. is my customers approach all wrong? why are you doing java? i see the difference would be using ready made web services versus writing your own(and plugging the results directly to a web page).
 BUT since NS is so customizable, how would the ready made web services do what i need to accomplish?

-Hi
+3. Hi

 Sir i am fresher in java and recently joined a company deals in Netsuite so i don’t know about